ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/meters-music-ov-1-wired.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: false
-title: "Meters Music, bringing a stage close to you"
+title: "Meters Music, bringing a stage close to you!"
 competition-description: "What's better than listening to good music?
 To\_Meters Music,\
   \ it's seeing it as well.
 A unique range of headphones and audio products, bringing\
   \ together lifestyle and audiophile aspirations in one incredible package. \r\n\r\